Pleanog/lmu-course-aii/Lectures/Session 04 - Neural Networks.md

 # Convolutional Neural Networks (CNNs)

-*We will lokk into the MNIST set later but a good interactive example of CNNs can be found here:[Basic Convnet for MNIST](https://transcranial.github.io/keras-js/#/mnist-cnn).*
+*The MNIST Dataset will be used as an example later but a good interactive example of CNNs can be found here:[Basic Convnet for MNIST](https://transcranial.github.io/keras-js/#/mnist-cnn).*

-Convolutional Neural Networks (CNNs) are a class of deep learning models primarily designed for analyzing visual imagery.
-They are inspired by the organization of the animal visual cortex and are particularly effective at identifying **patterns in images.**

 > [!CITE] Convolutional Neural Network - Wikipedia
 > "A convolutional neural network (CNN, or ConvNet) is a class of artificial neural network (ANN), most commonly applied to analyze visual imagery."
+> - They are inspired by the organization of the animal visual cortex and are particularly effective at identifying **patterns in images.**

 ### The Convolutional Process

 At the core of a CNN is the **convolution operation**.
 This involves a `filter` (also known as a kernel) that slides over the input image.
 For each position, the filter performs a dot product with the underlying image pixels, producing a single value in the output feature map.
 This process helps in extracting features such as edges, textures, and patterns.

+> [!hint] Convolution is Key!!
+> The **convolution operation** (in german: Faltung) refers to an operation that **blends two functions** together; so the a _signal_ (like an image) and a _kernel_ (a filter) → into a third function (the output).

+> [!warning] Convolution is the foundation of CNNs.
+Without convolution, a CNN would lose its ability to focus on **local features**, which is critical for object detection, facial recognition, and medical image analysis.

+> Here is an awesome interactive [Online Tool to visualize how the Kernal works](https://setosa.io/ev/image-kernels/).
+There different kernels / filters can be applied to detect different features!

 The filter itself is a small matrix of weights that detects specific features.
 See in the image below the `filter`: